dc4eu/educational-pilot/README.md

 This repository is organised into several key sections:

+-**[Education and professional qualifications Business Bleuprint - BBP](./OfficialDeliverables/DC4EU_D5.1_WP5_Business%20Blueprint_v.2.0.pdf)**: The DC4EU WP5 Business Blueprint is a strategic document developed to guide the integration and adoption of digital credentials across the European Union, enhancing the digital transformation of education and professional qualifications.
+This blueprint aligns with the European Commission’s 2030 Digital Education Action Plan, focusing on interoperability, accessibility, quality assurance, sustainability, and stakeholder engagement

 - **[eIDAS roles](./docs/eIDAS-roles.md)**: Outlines the key roles within the European digital identity framework under eIDAS, detailing their definitions, functions, types of attestations issued, regulatory references, and compliance requirements.

 - [Trust models](./sectorial-rulebook/trust-models.md): Outlines trust models accepted for **Education and Professional qualifcations** (Classical PKI & Decentralised PKI using EBSI).